Six-Day War: Long term

 Israel made peace with Egypt following the Camp David Accords of 1978 and completed a staged withdrawal from the Sinai in 1982.
-However, the position of the other occupied territories has been a long-standing and bitter cause of conflict for decades between Israel and the Palestinians, and the Arab world in general.
+The position of the other occupied territories has been a long-standing and bitter cause of conflict for decades between Israel and the Palestinians, and the Arab world in general.
 Jordan and Egypt eventually withdrew their claims to sovereignty over the West Bank and Gaza, respectively.
 Israel and Jordan signed a peace treaty in 1994.

 After the Israeli occupation of these territories, the Gush Emunim movement launched a large settlement effort in these areas to secure a permanent foothold.
 There are now hundreds of thousands of Israeli settlers in the West Bank.
 They are a matter of controversy within Israel, both among the general population and within different political administrations, supporting them to varying degrees.
 Palestinians consider them a provocation.
 The Israeli settlements in Gaza were evacuated in August 2005 as a part of Israel's disengagement from Gaza.